 - Another driver

-One person or entity may be fully at fault for the accident, or there may be several parties at fault.
+One person or entity may be entirely at fault for the accident, or several parties may be at fault.
 The negligent party in the accident would determine where you need to file an injury claim or bring a lawsuit.

 Personal Injury Claims Versus Lawsuits After Truck Accidents

 The first step in seeking compensation for a truck accident is usually filing an injury claim with the negligent party’s insurance company.
 The goal is to reach a settlement agreement with the insurance company.
-If you can agree to a fair settlement, the insurance company will pay that amount and your case will be closed.
+If you agree to a fair settlement, the insurance company will pay that amount and close your case.

 If a settlement agreement cannot be reached, you may need to pursue further legal action by filing a lawsuit against the at-fault party.
 Lawsuits are lengthy and expensive, so you will want to think carefully about this decision.